tfonteyn/NeverTooManyBooks/README.md

 Books can be added either manually, by ISBN, or by barcode.

 The UI is available in:

+- English, Dutch
+- German, French: quality should be very good but may lack in some places.
+- Italian, Spanish: should be useable, but certainly not perfect.
-English, German, French, Dutch, Italian, Spanish, Greek, Czech, Polish, Turkish and Russian.
+- Greek, Czech, Polish, Turkish and Russian: mostly machine translated, no guarantees for quality.

-The quality of translation of the latter half of this list is likely not perfect.
+A translation to Portuguese has started but will take time.

-New 22-March-2023: translations are now integrated and editable on [https://hosted.weblate.org/projects/nevertoomanybooks/](https://hosted.weblate.org/projects/nevertoomanybooks/) (pending approval)
+New 22-March-2023: translations are now integrated and editable on [https://hosted.weblate.org/projects/nevertoomanybooks/](https://hosted.weblate.org/projects/nevertoomanybooks/) (pending approval) - All are welcome.

 Data is fetched on-demand from multiple internet sites.
 You can enable/disable and prioritize the sites in the settings.